Youth (musician): Later career

 Youth's Butterfly Records label has produced artists such as Take That, Wet Wet Wet, Tom Jones, the Orb, System 7, Maria McKee and Heather Nova.
 Youth was the co-producer of the Verve's Urban Hymns and Dolores O'Riordan's Are You Listening?.
-He has also worked, produced and remixed for artists including Kate Bush, Guns N' Roses, Primal Scream, Embrace, Siouxsie and the Banshees, Gaudi, Art of Noise, Crowded House, Zoe, P.M.
+He has also worked, produced and remixed for artists including Kate Bush, Guns N' Roses, Primal Scream, Embrace, Lee Scratch Perry, Siouxsie and the Banshees, Gaudi, Art of Noise, Crowded House, Zoe, P.M.
 Dawn, Pop Will Eat Itself, Yazoo, Erasure, U2, Bananarama, INXS, James and Suns of Arqa.

 Youth had also made plans to work with Duran Duran in the later stages of their lost album Reportage, before it was shelved later in 2006.

 In 2008, Youth produced the Delays album Everything's the Rush, the Futureheads' This Is Not The World and worked on the debut album of American band The Daylights.
 In 2013, Glover produced the debut album Collective by the DIY indie rock band Echotape, followed by Meteorites by Echo and the Bunnymen and Lion by Peter Murphy.
 The following year, Glover produced Culture Club's Tribes album.

 Youth is a member of the band Transmission, together with Simon Tong of the Verve, Paul Ferguson of Killing Joke and Tim Bran of Dreadzone.
 He also played guitar on several tracks on the 2007 Client album Heartland.

 In mid-2010, he teamed up with Alex Paterson (of the Orb) to compile a retrospective compilation album of tracks from the WAU!
 Mr Modo label.
 The album titled Impossible Oddities was released on CD and double vinyl on 25 October 2010 via Year Zero Records.